NYPL/dgx-patron-creator-service/README.md

   - update the data structures of the responses.
   - update the route for JSON swaggger documentation.
   - update the parameters for preparing to connect to Card Creator v2.
+  - Add the data field of "ecommunications_pref" for the patron's newsletter subscription.